Bipolar and memory loss can be a real problem!

 And to make matters worse, sometimes the cognitive symptoms of bipolar such as memory loss, lack of focus, and fuzzy thinking are made worse by medication, adding insult to injury.

-So why does bipolar disorder create problems with thinking as well as mood?
+So why does bipolar disorder create problems with thinking and mood?

 Memory, attention and concentration can all be disrupted by the same neurotransmitter disturbances that cause mood swings.